 Streusel ingredients

 Use salted or semi-salted butter or unsalted butter with a pinch of salt.
-Substitute it with vegan butter, margarine, or butter spread, such as Earth Balance for vegetarian recipes.
+Substitute it with vegan butter, margarine, or butter spread, such as Earth Balance, for vegetarian recipes.

-Just remember that cold (and softened) butter makes stable large crumbs.
+- Cold butter makes stable large crumbs.

-Melted butter works as well, but it makes fine crumbly crumbles.
+- Melted butter works as well, but it makes fine crumbly crumbles.
 And with liquid butter, I recommend using a fork to toss ingredients.

-Flour: the recipe calls for all-purpose flour, but the streusel recipe can be adapted and modified in many ways (the recipe instructions and variations are below).
+- Flour: The recipe calls for all-purpose flour, but the streusel recipe can be adapted and modified in many ways (the recipe instructions and variations are below).

-Sugar: use golden brown sugar or dark brown sugar to bring a caramel flavor to your streusel.
+- Sugar: use golden brown sugar or dark brown sugar to bring a caramel flavor to your streusel.
 Replace it with white caster sugar or granulated sugar if desired.

+- Nuts: This ingredient is optionally added to the basic streusel recipe, but it improves the topping's crunchiness.
 Use toasted chopped hazelnuts, slivered almonds, flaked almonds, chopped unsalted pistachios, pine nuts, walnuts, or pecans.

 How to make streusel topping

-Place dry ingredients such as all-purpose flour, sugar, and chopped nuts in a medium bowl.
+Preheat oven to 300 degrees F/150 degrees C. Place dry ingredients such as all-purpose flour, sugar, and chopped nuts in a medium bowl.
 Optionally add spices and mix.

 Add cold butter, cut into cubes, and work with your fingertips until you get coarse crumbs.
 The texture will look like wet “sand.”